playdougher/playdougher.github.io/src/20240719T110717--the-use-of-screenrc-file__screenrc.md

 nonblock 1
 ```

-Set long scrollback buffer to contain more history info
+Set long scrollback buffer to retain more history information.
 ```sh
 defscrollback 5000
 ```

-Make gnu screen support scroll with mouse
+Enable mouse support in GNU Screen.
 ```sh
 termcapinfo xterm*|rxvt*|kterm*|Eterm* ti@:te@
 ```

-Specify term to enbale 256-color
+Specify the terminal type to enbale the 256-color support.
 ```sh
 terminfo rxvt-* 'Co#256:AB=\E[48;5;%dm:AF=\E[38;5;%dm'
 term "screen-256color"
 ```

-Turn off welcome page because it's useless.
+Turn off the welcome page.
 ```sh
 startup_message off
 ```

-Mouse track is useful when switch between many regions, but it doesn't work well on 2K monitors, so I disable it.
-I found the left most window is activated when I click the right most one.
+Mouse track is useful when switching between many regions, but it doesn't work well on 2K monitors, so I disable it.
+I found that clicking the right-most window activates the left most one, which is incorrect.
 ```sh
 mousetrack off
 defmousetrack off
 ```

-Long time message is annoying, I reduce it to 3 seconds.
+Showing message for long time is annoying, so I reduce it to 3 seconds.
 ```sh
 # message display time (seconds)
 msgwait 3
 ```

-diable login makes not show login entry in `w`, it may look terrible for customers if I create dozens of terminal.
+Diable login to prevent entries from appearing in the `w` command output.
+This can avoid causing concern for customers if there are many login terminals.
 ```sh
 deflogin off
 ```

-I unbind ^g to avoid accidently switch vbell mode when using Emacs.
+I unbind ^g to avoid accidentally switching to vbell mode when using Emacs.
 ```sh
 bind ^g
 ```

-Shorten delay between input when using escape sequence.
+Shorten the delay between inputs when using escape sequence.
 ```sh
 maptimeout 100
 ```

 ## Other Resources

-I get osc52.sh from [https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#Is-OSC-52-aka-clipboard-operations_supported](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#Is-OSC-52-aka-clipboard-operations_supported)
+I get osc52.sh from [https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#Is-OSC-52-aka-clipboard-operations_supported](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#Is-OSC-52-aka-clipboard-operations_supported).